groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/basic-usage/extract-data-from-attachments-and-zip-archives.md

 url: parser/net/extract-data-from-attachments-and-zip-archives
 title: Extract data from attachments and ZIP archives
 weight: 9
-description: "This article shows how to extract data (text, images, PDF forms) from ZIP-archived documents with GroupDocs.Parser."
+version: 23.5
+description: "Learn how to extract text, images, and data from ZIP archives, PDF portfolios, email attachments, and Outlook storage files using GroupDocs.Parser for .NET in C#."
-keywords: Extract data, PDF forms, ZIP-archived documents
+keywords: Extract data, PDF forms, ZIP-archived documents, extract from attachments, email attachments, PDF portfolios, container extraction C#
 productName: GroupDocs.Parser for .NET
 hideChildren: False
 toc: true
+tags: csharp, parser, attachments, zip-archives, container, v23.5
 ---
 It is easy to extract data, text, images and use any GroupDocs.Parser feature for ZIP-archived documents.
 The same feature allows to get attachments from  PDF and Emails and extract data from them.